susapad/software/README.md

 ### Is it compatible with Minipad?

-Yes, it's compatible with the current minipad-firmware ([*2023.410.1* version][minipad-release]), wich SusaPad will use.
+Yes, it's compatible with the [current minipad-firmware's version (*2023.410.1*)][minipad-release], which SusaPad will use.

 ### Why my application is so slow?

-It's not the application itself, but the way we comunicate with arduino.
+It's not the application itself, but the way it comunicate with arduino.

-Unfurtunately, the commands just can be sent with one second for each.
+Unfortunately, the commands can only be sent with one second of interval between.
-And, for each configuration, we can send from 2 to 6 requests each to configure.
+As a result, some configurations may take up to 6 seconds to complete.

 ### Does this project have any relationship with others?